Service Trust¶

 - Corruption taint — set when the agent reads from a

 public_source.
-Stays set for the entire session. - Secret taint — set when the agent reads
+Sticks for the rest of the session. - Secret taint — set when the agent reads

 secret_dataor accesses a workspace markedcontains_secrets = true.

-When the agent writes to a service, the gating matrix applies:
+When the agent writes to a service, the gating matrix kicks in:

 Write to service